dbbs-lab/bsb-core/docs/source/placement.rst

 Placing cells
 =============

-Call the scaffold instance's :func:`.scaffold.Scaffold.place_cells` function to place cells in the simulation volume.
+Call the scaffold instance's :func:`.core.Scaffold.place_cells` function to place cells in the simulation volume.